bitstadium/HockeyApp-for-Mac/README.md

 If you have a problem, a question or a suggestion, please let us know via email to support@hockeyapp.net or our [support forums](http://support.hockeyapp.net).
 We appreciate any feedback!

 ## RELEASE NOTES

+### Version 1.2.1

+* Added mandatory flag support (Thanks @joshbuhler!)
+* Added dsymPath command line option (Thanks @shubhammittal!)
+* Added support for uploading build which has the same version as an existing build on HockeyApp (Supported by HockeyApp since the 2.0 launch)
+* Fixed an issue when helpful error details returned by an API call weren't shown

 ### Version 1.2